France trolls US, Russia misinformation on X

 AI generated

-PARIS - When top US diplomat Marco Rubio criticised European culture on X this week, a team at the French foreign ministry was swift to hit back online.
+PARIS - When top US diplomat Marco Rubio criticised European culture on X this week, a team at the French Foreign Ministry was swift to hit back online.

-Their X account in English, called “French Response”, is the latest way France is seeking to defend itself against an ever-growing tide of online disinformation.
+The X account in English, called “French Response”, is the latest way France is seeking to defend itself against an ever-growing tide of online disinformation.

-Doing its best to be funny, it has since September been battling information it deems to be false from Russian and US accounts – but also the White House under President Donald Trump.
+Doing its best to be funny, it has since September been battling information it deems to be false from Russian and US accounts – but also from the White House under President Donald Trump.

-French foreign ministry spokesman Pascal Confavreux said information had become “a new battleground”.
+French Foreign Ministry spokesman Pascal Confavreux said information had become “a new battleground”.

-French President Emmanuel Macron on Jan 20 squared up to Mr Trump in flashy aviator sunglasses
+French President Emmanuel Macron on Jan 20 squared up to Mr Trump in flashy aviator sunglasses,

-“When the world does your French response for you,” it wrote, just after Mr Trump mocked Mr Macron’s sunglasses.
+The French Response account celebrated the headlines.
+“When the world does your French response for you,” it wrote, just after Mr Trump mocked Mr Macron’s sunglasses

 ‘Trolling tactics’